 Before we get started, the biggest influence on any element, feature or functionality on your website is your audience.
-Understanding who exactly you are wanting to sell to forms the foundation of every Webdesign decision you need to make.
+Understanding exactly WHO you are wanting to sell to forms the foundation of every web design decision you’ll ever need to make.

 Based on less than a 4-second viewing of your site, your customers are already making big decisions about whether they can trust your business or not.
 We buy from businesses we trust, we don’t buy from those we don’t trust.
 Your website needs to visually convey credibility, clarity, and trustworthiness to your target market immediately.

 All of these web design elements will vary depending on who you have determined your target market to be.
-What appeals to a teenager won’t appeal to a grandmother.
-What appeals to those in a higher income bracket won’t resonate with those consumers with simpler taste.
+What appeals to a teenager may not appeal to a grandmother.
+What appeals to those in a higher income bracket may not resonate with those consumers with simpler taste.
 Before you can effectively seek to influence consumer behaviour through the aesthetics of your website, you need to work out who your target market is and what appeals to that specific group.

 Just a few short years ago, this element may have had very little influence on consumer behaviour.
 However, in today’s mobile dependent world, if your website isn’t mobile responsive, you’re going to lose leads.